pranavi-jain/Crop_Protection/README.md

 Certain key features outlining the project are:
 - A friendly easy-to-use portal for farmers
-- Easy implementation through smart phones
+- Easy implementation through smart phone
 - Judicial use of pesticides
 - A huge save for both the farmers and the economy